20 Tourist-Approved Hotspots to Check Out in Portland On Your Oregon Road Trip

-Got time to plan out what to do?
-Settle in with this complete guide to the best places to visit in Portland, Oregon!
+Ready to plan out what to do on your own Portland adventure?
+Let me help you settle in with this complete guide to the best places to visit in Portland, Oregon, for first-time visitors!

-Ever wondered about Portland’s nickname “City of Roses”?
-Set the record straight with a visit to the lovely Portland International Rose Test Garden.
+Before my first visit, I’d heard (briefly) about Portland’s nickname, the “City of Roses.”
+Of course, I had to record straight ourselves with a visit to the lovely Portland International Rose Test Garden.

 Located in sprawling Washington Park, the 4.5-acre rose garden is one of the city’s coolest places to see.
-Even if you’re only visiting Portland in one day, admiring the display of beautiful rose bushes in bloom is a must.
+Even if you’re only visiting Portland for one day, I’d suggest carving out at least an hour or so to admire the display of beautiful rose bushes in bloom.

 International Rose Garden

-Strolling through the test garden, you’re greeted by 550 varieties of roses strewn among over 10,000 plants.
-You’ll also dazzle at scenic views over Mount Hood and Downtown Portland.
+Strolling through the paths of the test garden, I was amazed by the cavalcade of reds, soft pinks, and whites.
+About 650 varieties are strewn among over 10,000 plants.
+In the distance, I enjoyed scenic views of Mount Hood and Downtown Portland.

-The International Rose Test Garden is open all year round.
-To see the flowers at their finest, try to visit between May and September.
+The Portland International Rose Test Garden is open all year round.
+To see the flowers at their finest, I’d suggest visiting between May and September.
 The rose bloom usually hits its peak in June.

 Forest Park

 Forest Park is crisscrossed by more than 70 miles of trails, crawling northwest from the city.
-For time-crunched exploration, set your feet on the Lower Macleay Trail or Wildwood Trail.
-The two hiking trails are the most easily accessible from the Portland city center.
+For time-crunched exploration, I’d recommend setting your feet on the Lower Macleay Trail or Wildwood Trail.
+The two hiking trails are the most easily accessible ones from the Portland city center.

-On your hike along the Wildwood Trail, look out for the Witch’s Castle.
-Although its origin as a ranger’s station strips away its eerie mystique, the small stone cottage is one of the coolest things to see in Portland.
+On your hike along the Wildwood Trail/Lower Macleay section near NW Cornell Road, look out for the Witch’s Castle.
+Although its origin as a ranger’s station strips away its eerie mystique, I think this small stone cottage is one of the coolest things to see in Portland.

 Covered in moss, the Witch’s Cottage feels ripped out of a Brothers Grimm fairytale.
-Give it a gander for some of the city’s most interesting photo ops.
+Give it a gander for some of—what I’d consider—the city’s most interesting photo ops!

 Or, if you’d rather pedal your way through Forest Park, grab your bike and cycle along the popular Leif Erickson Drive.
-At 12 miles out and back, this hiking, walking, and biking trail isn’t exactly easy.
+At 12 miles out and back, I wouldn’t say this hiking, walking, and biking trail is exactly easy.
 Brave the challenges to enjoy this peaceful environment removed from big city life.

 Pittock Mansion